 If you are taking a trip to Oslo, Norway, one place you want to make sure is on your list of things to experience is the Norwegian Museum of Cultural History.
-This open air museum immerses you in the traditional Norwegian culture and makes you realize that Norway history is much more than just Vikings.
+This open-air museum immerses you in the traditional Norwegian culture and makes you realize that Norwegian history is much more than just Vikings.

 In 1624, the town of Oslo was entirely destroyed by fire.
 King Christian IV decreed that the town should be moved west and was called Christiania.

 It was laid out with wide streets and designed to hinder the spread of fire.

 This area makes you feel like you are walking down the streets of Oslo in the 17th century where you would find colorful wooden buildings with a-line roofs.

 My favorite of this collection of buildings is in the farmstead section of the countryside.

 These rustic buildings were brought in from the inland districts of the country.

 The farmhouse from Nordre Yl features a two-story design.
 You can walk inside to see the hand-carved fireplace and sleeping quarters.

 The Cappelen house is a one-room building with an outer porch that has a richly decorated interior.

 In this home, the beds and cupboards are carved and the walls have been decorated with traditional Norwegian floral designs.